macenpav/skirt-sniffer/README.md

 # Skirt Sniffer
 A tool for my girlfriend to mine data, detect newly added data and spam her with email.
 You won't believe it or not, but this skirt shop is almost like a cult of crazy women buying, trading, selling skirts.
 I just wanted to try how to do this kind of stuff in python, so it's an example of how to use BeautifulSoup.
-Everything else is pretty much common stuff like sending an email, using sqlite, etc. Running the script performs a single iteration so the best way to mine data continuously is to write a shell script a run it once a while.
+Everything else is pretty much ordinary like sending an email, using sqlite, etc. Running the script performs a single iteration, so the best way to mine data continuously is to write a shell script and run the python once a while.

 # How to install?
 Dependencies: jinja2, bs4, sqlite3, smtplib